 You have plenty of time!
 By performing before the parade starts you don’t have to worry about keeping up with the flow of the parade.
 That means you can have a pocket full of tricks, or one really good one that you can do over and over.
 There won’t be a queen candidate in a convertible hot on your heels!
 My clown club loves to do pre-parade.
 We show up 45 minutes before the parade even starts.
 That’s when folks are grabbing their spots on the curb with lawn chairs, strollers and portable coolers.

 Funny side-story: An out-of-towner marveled at all the blankets laid out on the sidewalks in my home town of Maple Lake three days before our St. Patrick Day’s parade.
 You know it is a small town, because no one was worried that their lawn chairs would be stolen!!

 I love riding my chicken mobile around before the parade starts.
-I switched to the adult-trike-turned-chicken-mobile to save my circus-sorry-feet.
-I keep my chicka-le-le in my basket so I can pull it out and sing a couple of songs to any music lovers.
+To save my circus-sorry-feet, I switched to the adult-trike-turned-chicken-mobile My chicka-le-le is in my basket so I can pull it out and sing a couple of songs to any music lovers.
 (I usually cure them of that idea!
 Hee hee!)

 Try these parade bits for clowns:

 Get the ‘Keep this Coupon‘ raffle tickets from Wal-mart.
 They are cheap!
 It is fun to ask a little kiddo if they have their ticket to the parade.
 Of course they will say no. Look shocked!
 “What?
 How did you get in here without a ticket!
 Oh my goodness — here I have an extra one.”
 Whew!
 Give them the ticket.
 You can even pull out a paper punch and punch it for them.
 The sillier you get, the more worried you seem, the funnier it is.
 Once you have them set up with a ticket you can perform a little trick or bit.
 I have more details about using these here.